 Lead has become an issue that has to be addressed.
 We at Community Action Program have the tools and staff to help you in your needs to identify lead.
 We have some of the best equipment in immediately identifying and measuring lead content.
-We have two licensed inspectors and assessors that have completed many hours of training and on-going use of the equipment.
+We have a licensed inspector/assessor that has completed many hours of training and on-going use of the equipment.

-With our XRF gun, we can immediately identify lead content in surface to surface checks.
+With our XRF equipment, we can immediately identify lead content in surface to surface checks.
 Lead dust wipe and soil samples are evaluated by a certified laboratory in Indianapolis.

 We provide testing for Remodelers, Homebuyers, Mortgage holders, Landlords, State and Local Health Departments, Housing Authorities, and Realtors.

 If you think lead is present, or just need to test, please give us a call for a quote.
 Contact Justin (JD) Taggart at (765) 793-4881.